-Sandra Bullock starrer ‘Bird Box’ is yet another high on concept, gripping sci-fi thriller based on a post-apocalyptic world where the humankind is terrorized by some unseen monster that haunts if you sight anything outside.
+Sandra Bullock starrer ‘Bird Box’ is yet another high-on-concept, gripping sci-fi thriller based on a post-apocalyptic world where humankind is terrorized by some unseen monster that haunts if you sight anything outside.

-As they struggle with fear and uncertainty, the movie flashes back to five-years and builds the backstory where we see the onset of crisis.
-Malorie is pregnant and goes for routine medical check-up with her sister Jessica, when she witnesses a woman bashing her head in a glass panel.
+As they struggle with fear and uncertainty, the movie flashes back to five years and builds the backstory where we see the onset of the crisis.
+Malorie is pregnant and goes for routine medical check-ups with her sister Jessica when she witnesses a woman bashing her head in a glass panel.

 Before Malorie realizes anything, chaos erupts in the city as if people suddenly have turned mad and started committing suicide.
 Malorie and her sister try to drive away from the hospital but soon Jessica becomes insane and the vehicle overturns.
 In the next moment, Malorie witnesses her sister walking into the path of a truck, killing herself.

 Lucky is Malorie that she gets rescued by a group of survivors where they gradually learn that some alien race or force has invaded earth and the only way they can survive is if they keep their eyes shut and don’t venture outside.
 But in the wake of unknown and unseen danger, it is certainly going to be tough for others to survive.
 Eventually, we see only Malorie and two kids fighting for their survival.

 Oscar-winning Danish film director Susanne Bier (who has also won a Golden Globe and an Emmy Award) very aptly navigates the story between past and present.
 Her direction is impeccable in keeping the suspense alive and making the film engaging, as we see a woman struggling — yet striving to do the best for the kids.